django/asgiref/specs/lifespan.rst

 **Version**: 2.0 (2019-03-20)

 The Lifespan ASGI sub-specification outlines how to communicate lifespan events such as startup and shutdown within ASGI.
-This refers to the lifespan of the main event loop.
-In a multi-process environment there will be lifespan events in each process.

 The lifespan messages allow for an application to initialise and shutdown in the context of a running event loop.
 An example of this would be creating a connection pool and subsequently closing the connection pool to release the connections.

+Lifespans should be executed once per event loop that will be processing requests.
+In a multi-process environment there will be lifespan events in each process and in a multi-threaded environment there will be lifespans for each thread.
+The important part is that lifespans and requests are run in the same event loop to ensure that objects like database connection pools are not moved or shared across event loops.

 A possible implementation of this protocol is given below::